patrickkunka/datepicker/README.md

 - `.open()`

-Programmaticaly opens the calendar.
+Programmatically opens the calendar.
 Returns a promise which resolves when the open animation is finished.

 - `.close()`